Mark Clifton

 Mark Irwin Clifton (Oct 24, 1906–Oct 25, 1963) was an American science fiction writer, the co-winner of the second Hugo Award for best novel.
 He began publishing in May 1952 with the widely anthologized story "What Have I Done?".

-Series
+Works

+"Bossy" and "Ralph Kennedy"

 About half of his work falls into two series: the "Bossy" series, about a computer with artificial intelligence, was written either alone or in collaboration with Alex Apostolides or Frank Riley; and the "Ralph Kennedy" series, which is more comical, and was written mostly solo, including the novel When They Come From Space, although there was one collaboration with Apostolides.
-Clifton gained his greatest success with his novel They'd Rather Be Right (also known as The Forever Machine), co-written with Riley, which was serialized in Astounding during 1954, and which was awarded the Hugo Award.

 "Star, Bright"

 Clifton's other most popular short story is "Star, Bright," the first of three appearances in Horace Gold's Galaxy (July 1952), about a super-intelligent toddler with psychic powers.
 From Clifton's correspondence we know that Gold "editorially savaged" the story, which appeared in severely truncated or altered form.
 The story has been compared favorably to Kuttner and Moore's "Mimsy Were the Borogoves," which was published in Astounding magazine nine years earlier.